wonkastocks/A-12.220-LABS/Lab_2-Windows_graphical_CLI.md

 **Steps:**

-1.  **Open Command Prompt (as administrator):**

-    * Type "cmd" in the search bar.
-    * Right-click on "Command Prompt" in the search results and select "Run as administrator".

-2.  **Basic Network Commands:**

-    * `ipconfig`: Display basic IP configuration information for all network adapters.
+1. To display basic IP configuration information for all network adapters, type in ipconfig and press Enter.
-        * `ipconfig /all`: Display detailed IP configuration information, including DNS servers, MAC address, and DHCP status.
+2. To display detailed IP configuration information, including DNS servers, MAC address, and DHCP status type in ipconfig /all and press Enter.
-            * **Adjustment**: Have the student use `ipconfig` and `ipconfig /all` and compare the output.
-Have them identify their IP address, subnet mask, default gateway, and DNS servers.
-        * `ipconfig /release`: Release the current IP address obtained from a DHCP server.
+3. To release the current IP address obtained from a DHCP server type in ipconfig /release and press Enter.
-        * `ipconfig /renew`: Request a new IP address from a DHCP server.
+4. To request a new IP address from a DHCP server type in ipconfig /renew and press Enter.
-            * **Adjustment**: If the student's computer is using DHCP, have them use `ipconfig /release` and then `ipconfig /renew`.
-Have them observe the change in their IP address.
-Ifconfig /all before and after
-            * **Observation**: Discuss the difference between static and dynamic IP addressing.
-Explain the role of DHCP.
-    * `ping <destination>`: Test network connectivity by sending ICMP echo request packets to a destination (e.g., `ping 8.8.8.8` to ping Google's public DNS server, or `ping www.google.com` to ping Google's website).
+5. To test network connectivity by sending ICMP echo request packets to a destination type in ping 192.168.0.250 and press Enter
-        * **Adjustment**: Have the student ping several different destinations (e.g., their local router, a website, another computer on the network).
-Have them ping using both the IP address and the domain name.
-        * **Observation**: Discuss the output of the `ping` command and how it indicates network connectivity.
-Explain what the round-trip time (RTT) means.
-Discuss how to interpret packet loss.
-    * `netstat`: Display active network connections and listening ports.
-        * `netstat -a`: Display all active connections and listening ports.
+6. To display all active connections and listening ports type in netstat -a and press Enter.
-        * `netstat -b`: Show the executable involved in creating each connection or listening port.
+7. To show the executable involved in creating each connection or listening port type in netstat -b and press Enter.
-        * `netstat -n`: Display addresses and port numbers in numerical form.
+8. To display addresses and port numbers in numerical form type in netstat -n and press Enter.
-            * **Adjustment**: Have the student use `netstat` with different switches (`-a`, `-b`, `-n`) and compare the output.
-Have them identify the state of different connections (e.g., ESTABLISHED, LISTEN).
-            * **Observation**: Discuss the different states of network connections and what they mean.
-Explain the concept of ports and how they are used by network applications.
-    * `nslookup <domain name>`: Query DNS servers to find the IP address associated with a domain name (e.g., `nslookup www.google.com`).
-Also used to troubleshoot DNS issues.
+9. To query DNS servers to find the IP address associated with the google.com domain name type in nslookup google.com and press Enter.
-        * **Adjustment**: Have the student use `nslookup` to find the IP address of several websites.
-Then, have them try to use `nslookup` on a non-existent domain name.
-        * **Observation**: Discuss the role of DNS in resolving domain names to IP addresses.
-Explain how `nslookup` can be used to troubleshoot DNS problems.
-    * `net use`: Connect to, disconnect from, or display information about shared resources (e.g., network drives, printers).
-        * `net use Z: \\servername\sharename`: Map the network share `\\servername\sharename` to drive letter Z:.
-        * `net use Z: /delete`: Disconnect from drive Z:.
-            * **Adjustment**: If there is a network share available, have the student map a network drive using the `net use` command and then disconnect from it.
-            * **Observation**: Discuss how the `net use` command can be used to access shared resources on a network.
+10. To create a network share type in net share test=c:\test and press Enter.
+11. To map the shared folder to the Z: drive type in net use Z: \\127.0.0.1\test and press Enter.
+12. Type in dir z:\ to show the contents of the network drive.
+13. To disconnect from drive Z: type in net use Z: /delete and press Enter.
-    * `tracert <destination>`: Trace the route that packets take to reach a destination, showing each hop along the way (e.g., `tracert www.google.com`).
+14. To trace the route that packets take to reach google.com, showing each hop along the way type in tracert google.com
-        * **Adjustment**: Have the student use `tracert` to trace the route to several different destinations (e.g., a local website, a remote website).
-        * **Observation**: Discuss the output of the `tracert` command and how it shows the path that network traffic takes.
-Explain how `tracert` can be used to identify network bottlenecks.
-    * `pathping <destination>`: Similar to tracert, but also provides information about packet loss at each hop.
+15. To show information similar to tracert, but also providing information about packet loss at each hop type in pathping google.com
-        * **Adjustment**: Have the student compare the output of `tracert` and `pathping` to the same destination.
-        * **Observation**: Discuss the additional information provided by `pathping`, such as packet loss statistics.
+16. Leave the VM in its current state and proceed to the next section.

 **Task 7: Configuring System Settings with System Configuration Utility (Objective 1.0)**